KateK1/ML_Zoomcamp/Сapstone project/README.md

 Dataset is already clean and have no missing values and duplicates.

 - #### Exploratory data analysis
+For numerical featured I ploted histogram and boxplot to visualize distribution and outliners.
+For feature importance between numerical features and categorical binary target I calculated Point Biserial and plot logistic regression plot - both show no strong correlation between target and features.
+For categorical features I checked unique values and ita distribution.
+Every value was represented well enought and no rows were elliminated.
+For feature importance between categorical features and categorical binary target I calculated 'risk' of not-joining the company for every categorical feature unique value.
+Also I calculated Cramer's V correlation.
+No feature shows strong correlation

 - #### Training the models.
 with parametrs tuning: